Kimberly-Rodriguez/KimberlyR_soundBytes/README.md

   Expand functionality by incorporating additional instruments.

-  Future Improvements
+  Future Improvements:

     🎛️ Add volume control and sound customization.

     🥁 Implement a recording feature.

     🎸 Introduce more instruments for a full virtual band.

     🌍 Make it mobile-friendly for touch interactions.

   Enjoy making music with the soundBytes DrumKit! 🚀🥁🎸